Rational fibered cubic fourfolds: Introduction

-\newblock{\textbf{Theorem B-1:}} \textit{The intersection $\C_8 \cap \C_{26}$ in the moduli space of cubic fourfolds has eight irreducible components indexed by the discriminant $d \in \{29, 36, 48, 53, 61,\\ 64, 68, 69\}$ of the intersection pairing of generic elements inside each component.
-Four of these components contain cubic fourfolds whose quadric fibration has no section.}

-\newblock{\textbf{Theorem B-2:}} \textit{The intersection $\C_8 \cap \C_{38}$ in the moduli space of cubic fourfolds has ten irreducible components indexed by the discriminant $d \in \{36, 45, 61, 68, 80,\\ 85, 93, 96, 100, 101\}$ of the intersection pairing of generic elements inside each component.
-Five of these components contain cubic fourfolds whose quadric fibration has no section.}
+\begin{thm} \begin{enumerate} \item Four of the components in the intersection $\C_8 \cap \C_{26}$ contain rational cubic fourfolds whose quadric fibration has no rational section. \item Five of the components in the intersection $\C_8 \cap \C_{38}$ in the moduli space of cubic fourfolds contain cubic fourfolds whose quadric fibration has no rational section. \end{enumerate} \end{thm}

+In order to translate this results in term of Brauer classes, we need the discriminant of the quadric fibration to be smooth.
+This is true for the generic cubic in $\C_8$ but since our examples lie in higher codimension, we need to construct at least a cubic with this property for each component.

+Notably, with the help of Macaulay2, we produce an explicit rational example, with smooth discriminant divisor, with no rational section inside the intersection $\C_{8}\cap\C_{38}$.
+Hence the Brauer class $\alpha$ on the degree two K3 surface is well defined and non-trivial.

+For the case of $\C_{18}$, the scenario is far more complicated.
+Similarly to $\C_8$, we would like to consider examples of rational fibered cubic fourfolds such that the fibers are not rational over $\P^2$.
+Our starting idea was to produce an example of rational cubic fourfold fibrated in del Pezzo sextics, with no rational section over $\P^2$, using Macaulay2.
+But instead, we came across interesting examples of cubics fibered in quartic and quintic del Pezzo fibrations over $\P^2$.
+As far as we know, these are the first examples of this kind.

+\begin{thm} \begin{enumerate} \item The generic cubic fourfold in the locus of codimension 3 in $\C$, where the intersection lattice of cubics contains the following primitively embedded lattice is birational to a quintic del Pezzo fibration over $\P^2$: